ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r1.2-deployment/README.md

 ## Deploying code into the server

 Now after having node installed, our server is ready to run our node app.
-To get your code, it does't make since to write code on SSH session, for that you can clone your code from github to your server and run it (don't forget, your remote server is just like your local computer but somewhere else).
+To get your code, it doesn't make sense to write code on SSH session, for that, you can clone your code from github to your server and run it (don't forget, your remote server is just like your local computer but somewhere else).

 We need to SSH into the server, generate a SSH private/public key pair and then add it as a deployment key in source control (i.e. Github).
 Only when the server is allowed access to the remote repo will it be able to clone the code and pull down changes.
 SSH into your server and generate the key pair.